 “To inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.”

 FIRST Robotics Competition (FRC)

-Every year FIRST organizes a competition among high school students where they compete with robots that weigh up to 120 pounds.
+Every year, FIRST organizes a competition among high school students where they compete with robots that weigh up to 120 pounds.
 Robots perform certain field tasks that change yearly.
-2011 marked the 20th year of competition.
-This year, January 5th marked kick off.
-Teams will be given a standard set of parts and the details of the task.
-Six weeks later, they compete in a competition testing all aspects of their robot.
+2016 marks the 25th year of competition.
+This year, Saturday, January 9, 2016, marked kick off.
+Teams were given a standard set of parts and the details of the task.
+Six weeks later, Tuesday, February 23, they compete in a competition testing all aspects of their robot.